ianptaylor/ianptaylor.github.io/gatharam.md

 ### Gavrak's Mysical Emporium

 A few hours north of Gatharam, next to a standing stone, sits Gavrak's Mystical Emporium.
 A magic item broker by trade, there are always a few unique items on display, as well as more commonly known items.
-If you are looking for a specific magic item, there is a 10% chance that Gavrak has the itemm in stock.
+If you are looking for a specific magic item, there is a 10% chance that Gavrak has the item in stock.

 Magic item base price ranges:
 - Common: 20 - 70 gp